 Yet these are not stable times.
 This age of instability calls for a radical questioning and reform of prior premises, assumptions, and laws, which in their omission, rather than enhance stability further social and economic injustice.

-For example, the Scottish economist David Ricardo stated in his book Principles of Political Economy and Taxation that: “…the exchange value of a commodity is governed by the labor expended in its production.”
+For example, the British economist David Ricardo stated in his book Principles of Political Economy and Taxation that: “…the exchange value of a commodity is governed by the labor expended in its production.”

 That analysis in large measure has meant an analysis of wages.
 Wages have been assumed to be the sole non-benefit compensation of the worker and have been included rightfully so in any analysis – Wages and Production, Wages and the Cost of Living to name a few economic indicators employed to determine cost.
 It has always been assumed that wages included compensation for the work done.